jukod/jukod.github.io/README.md

 Please [contact us] to join in the studies or enter a team in the NCPC ([g-join-jukod@groups.ju.se]) or come to one of our upcoming meetups.
+Also join [our Discord server].  :-)

 ## Upcoming meetups

 We do not have any upcoming meetups until the end of summer.
 We will meet back again in Autumn, __sometime early eptember__.
-This will be announced here, on the mailing list and on Discord.
+This will be announced here, on the mailing list and on [Discord].
 So stay tuned.

 | Meetup Date               | Time      | Location             | Note |